lukaszpilat93/Final_Project_2024_Vistula/Self-revision + QA with Xbench.md

 This is the most crucial part of the self-revision task, which can be, luckily, done quite automatically.
 You just need to press the F7 button and carefully examine all the instances shown.

 > Caution!
 Please bear in mind that not all the "mistakes" indicated by Trados spellcheck should be corrected.
 Even though this function relies on some modern solutions, including Hunspell, they are not perfect enough to be fully trusted.
 Your discretion and common sense will be very much appreciated.

+This part of the task can be also performed with Xbench.
+Please see the instructions below for further clarifications.

 -consistency